Conveyancing - First time buyer

 Once all enquiries have been resolved and the search results and mortgage offer have been checked, you’re ready to exchange contracts.
 If you’re buying, then you’ll transfer your deposit at this point.

-Exchanging contracts and completion
+Exchanging contracts and completion: Approximately one-two weeks

 During this stage, your conveyancer will finalise the completion documents and carry out further searches on things like the Land Registry and bankruptcy.
 If everything’s in order, each side’s conveyancer can prepare financial statements relating to the transfer of funds between buyer and seller.